MeGaDeTH91/online-store/README.md

 this will start the React app on [http://localhost:3000](http://localhost:3000) After that, it is up to you :)

+### <i>Testing</i>
+Cypress is used for more complex End-to-End with > 85% functionality coverage.
+Can be started with 'npm run test:e2e' from the root directory.
+There are also some basic unit tests with React testing library.
+These tests can be started with 'npm run test' from the root directory.

 ### <i>Table of contents: </i>
 1 Public part – guest users can access home page with all products listed, page with listed categories so user can browse products by category, register, login pages and search by title option.
 1.2 Private part: